01-edu/public/subjects/DPxAI/i-win-arguments/README.md

 - This function will take `two arguments`, representing the **names** of **two robots**.
 - It will `log them` together with an **and** and an **exclamation mark**.

+> Output's example: "robotOne and robotTwo!"

 2- Create the `duosWork` Function:

 - This function will take `three arguments`: the **names** of two robots and the **task** they will perform together.

 - It will `log them` together in a sentence describing their task.

+> Output's example: "robotOne and robotTwo are saying hi!

 #### Task 3: